Spectral analysis of attached and separated turbulent flows over a Gaussian-shaped bump: Methodology

 The remaining spherical share is absorbed into the pressure term forming the modified harmonic pressure $\hat{q} = \hat{p} + 1/3 \text{Tr}(\mathsfbi{\hat{R}}) $, where $\text{Tr}$ is the trace operator.
 For the eddy viscosity, we follow the common approach and use the value consistent with the mean field equations~\citep{rukes_Assessment_2016,tammisola_Coherent_2016,saldern_Role_2024} that is available from the data assimilation.
 The vector $\boldsymbol{\hat{f}}$, also referred to as the nonlinear forcing vector, can be interpreted as the remaining share of coherent Reynolds stresses that is not captured by the Boussinesq eddy viscosity model.
 Equation~\ref{eq:hat} is complemented by the continuity condition for the fluctuating velocity field $\nabla \boldsymbol{\cdot} \boldsymbol{\hat{u}} = 0$.
 In a compact form, the two governing equations can be written as

-where $\boldsymbol{\hat{q}}$ is the coherent state vector, including the velocity components and pressure, and $\mathcal{L}$ is the linearized operator incorporating equation \ref{eq:hat} and the continuity condition.
-Considering $\boldsymbol{\hat{f}}=0$, the eigenvalues and eigenvectors of this system are the linear stability modes.
+where $\boldsymbol{\hat{q}}$ is the coherent state vector, including the velocity components and pressure, $\mathcal{L}$ is the linearized operator incorporating equation~\ref{eq:hat} and the continuity condition, and $\mathcal{B}$ is a restriction operator, constraining the forcing to the momentum equations.
+Considering $\boldsymbol{\hat{f}}=\boldsymbol{0}$, the eigenvalues and eigenvectors of this system are the linear stability modes.
 The real part of the eigenvalue $\Real(\omega_\mathrm{eig})$ represents the frequency and the imaginary part $\Imag(\omega_\mathrm{eig})$ the growth rate of the mode.
 The spatial shape of the mode is given by the corresponding eigenvector.